WilliamZY/AdguardFilter/README.md

-# AdguardFliter
+# AdguardFilter
-Adguard Fliter which helps in blocking ads mainly for self using proposes
+Adguard Filter which helps in blocking ads mainly for self using propose